We will be in touch

 Public transport The 747 (Pocklington) East Yorkshire bus service runs from York railway station to Murton village.
 Leave the village via Murton Lane and the museum is a couple of minutes walk on your right.
 Please note this includes walking on a road with no pavement.
 For timetables click here.
 The No. 10 First York bus service runs from York railway station to Grimston Court.
 The museum is a 5/10 minute walk away.
 From the bus, follow Bore Tree Baulk.
 At the end cross the A166 and turn right, Murton Lane is on the left.
 The museum is at the far end of the lane on the left.
 Please note this also includes walking on roads with no pavement.
 For timetables click here.

 Get in touch

 We’d love to hear from you…

 Planning your visit

-Welcome to Murton Park, home of the Yorkshire Museum of Farming, the Danelaw Centre for Living History and the Derwent Valley Light Railway.
-The park covers approximately 16 acres of mostly flat terrain, connected by a series of paths and trackways of varying surfaces.
+Welcome to Murton Park, home of the Yorkshire Museum of Farming, Living History sites and the Derwent Valley Light Railway.
+The park covers approximately 16 acres of mostly flat terrain, connected by a series of paths and trackways of varying surfaces

-The reception building houses our admissions desk and shop, toilets, coffee bar, Farmhouse Kitchen Cafe (open weekends and school holidays) function rooms and library.
+The reception building houses our admissions desk and shop, toilets, The Yorkshire Barn Café (open Tuesday – Sunday) function rooms and library.
 Access to the library (open by appointment) is via stairs only.
 The bulk of the museum collection is housed in two main gallery buildings.
 The Four Seasons building has stair and wheelchair lift access to the upper mezzanine housing the WLA exhibition and photographic gallery.
 The Livestock Gallery has ramp access and is on a single level.